Welcome

 10:30 AM - 12:00 PMIntegrating Social Media in Mental Health Therapy: Best Practices, Benefits, and Ethical Considerations for the Black Community

 Social media plays a significant role in the Black community across all age groups.
 From Facebook and Instagram to TikTok and online forums, social media platforms are reshaping communication, and even mental health.
 This workshop will explore how social media can be effectively and ethically utilized in mental health care.
-The workshop equips mental health professionals with tools to responsibly incorporate social media into their therapeutic practice while maintaining professional boundaries, safeguarding privacy, and ensuring ethical compliance.
-As Black mental health professionals, it is crucial to understand the opportunities of integrating social media into therapeutic practice.

 Track: Mental Health and Addictive Behaviors